docusealco/docuseal/docs/api/csharp.md

 ### Create a template from Word DOCX

-The API endpoint provides the functionality to create a fillable document template for existing Microsoft Word document.
+The API endpoint provides the functionality to create a fillable document template for an existing Microsoft Word document.
 Use <code>{{Field Name;role=Signer1;type=date}}</code> text tags to define fillable fields in the document.
 See <a href="https://www.docuseal.com/examples/fieldtags.docx" target="_blank" class="link font-bold" >https://www.docuseal.com/examples/fieldtags.docx</a> for more text tag formats.
 Or specify the exact pixel coordinates of the document fields using `fields` param.<br><b>Related Guides</b><br><a href="https://www.docuseal.com/guides/use-embedded-text-field-tags-in-the-pdf-to-create-a-fillable-form" class="link">Use embedded text field tags to create a fillable form</a>

 ```csharp